Updated on February 26, 2023

 It’s in the last series where Lola received a radically changed personality, as an extremely silly, ditzy woman attracted to Bugs.
 This also caused debate among fans, largely whether they preferred her “Space Jam” or “Looney Tunes Show” persona.

-Given its premise and heavy marketing, “Space Jam”‘s received some number of jokes.
+Given its premise and heavy marketing, “Space Jam”‘s received a number of jokes and parodies.